ctorrisi/franklin/README.md

 * minimal dependencies (only depends on [aws-api])
 * interact with clojure data types
-* provide table-centric querying and persistence operations
+* provide table-centric queries and persistence operations
 * provide sensible defaults
 * simple **and** easy